U.S. regulator drops case against two London forex traders | Business

 "This is a complete and total exoneration for Mr Usher," said Jonathan Pickworth of Paul Hastings, adding that the OCC had pursued a meritless case.
 "It brings to an end an 8-year-long nightmare, during which he has had to endure two different sets of stressful and costly proceedings in the USA...
 Mr Usher can now rightly feel completely vindicated and seek to resume normal life," he said.

-Heather Nyong'o, a WilmerHale lawyer for Ramchandani, said the OCC had persisted with "constantly morphing theories of prosecution" although her client had already been acquitted of essentially the same allegations.
-"Finally, on the eve of trial, they have dismissed their notice and my client can hopefully feel some vindication after tirelessly fighting these false allegations ...," she said.
+Heather Nyong'o, a WilmerHale lawyer for Ramchandani, added: "Finally, on the eve of trial, they have dismissed their notice and my client can hopefully feel some vindication after tirelessly fighting these false allegations."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)